What is Hardware Architecture AN-RAX?

 This card supports onboard memory of 1MB FLASH or 2MB EPROM, 1MB RAM and 64 KB/1MB NVRAM.
 Chip selects are generated using master and slave IMP’s chip select registers and glue logic.
 One jumper is provided to select either FLASH or EPROM and one more jumper is provided to select NVRAM capacity.

-- Time Switch and Service Circuits Block This card has a 2K by 2K time switch, implemented in FPGA.
-The time switch is operated at 8MHz speed and is used in 16 bit processor mode.
-One input link is programmed as conference link.
+- Time Switch and Service Circuits Block This card have a 2K by 2K time switch, implemented in FPGA.
+The time switch is operated at 8MHz speed and is used in 16-bit processor mode.
+One input link is programmed as the conference link.
 Speed of the conference link is 8Mbps and it supports 32 Four party conferencing.
 12 out of 16 possible I/O links are used as shown below.